jparrott06/Assignment1-AkhtarParrott/README.md

     - Integrated our components together and in home.html and debugged
     - Brainstorming and adding/removing features

+- Project Vision:
+  - We are developing a social media web application modeled on Twitter, called <b><i>Chirpy!</b></i>
+  - Inspiration for features, aesthetics, and design choices are heavily influenced by Twitter and especially the Dark Mode version of the application

+- Technologies used:
+  - CSS
+    - Bootstrap library
+    - font-awesome (for icons)
+  - Javascript
+    - jquery
+  - HTML

+- Installation Guide:
+  - Since these are static webpages there is no extensive installation required
+    - The pages can be seen via our github pages link: https://jparrott06.github.io/Assignment1-AkhtarParrott
+  - As long as you have the code, have support for js, css and html via Visual Studio or similar, you will be able to run the code

+- Design Choices:
+  - We initially tried to develop components separately for a few reasons:
+    - modularity
+    - best practices
+    - resiliency
+    - readability
+    - reusability
+  - However, we encountered many issues with importing/rendering (see more in section below)
+  - We will stil use this design choice but will do so with a more powerful library/framework like React in the future

 - Notes and Caveats:
   - <i>The navbar was purposely left off certain pages because it should not appear for users if they are not logged in/don't have an account</i>
   - certain "inline" styling was necessary for proper rendering